CodePeters/MovieRama/README.md

 - Verify installation is correct by running: `curl --cacert $ES_HOME/config/certs/http_ca.crt -u elastic:$ELASTIC_PASSWORD https://localhost:9200` this should produce a json with Elasticsearch conf info.

-- Now for Django to use elasticsearch edit the settings file in:
+- Now for Django to use elasticsearch edit the settings file in: `MovieRama-backend/movierama/settings.py` (line 160)

 ```
 ELASTICSEARCH_DSL={